jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-32.md

-+++
+---
-title= "The ranks and titles of royal and governmental authority" heading= "Parts 32" description= "The Patriarch was called 'Pope' meaning 'Father of fathers'.
-It first appeared in Egypt, according to the theory of Jirjis b. al-'Amid in his History" image= "/covers/muq.jpg" date= 2020-01-11 linkb= "/research/ibn-khaldun/muqaddimah/chapter-3/part-31" linkbtext= "Part 31" linkf= "/research/ibn-khaldun/muqaddimah/chapter-3/part-32b" linkftext= "Part 32b"
+title: "The ranks and titles of royal and governmental authority"
+description: "The Patriarch was called 'Pope' meaning 'Father of fathers'.
+It first appeared in Egypt, according to the theory of Jirjis b. al-'Amid in his History"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 32a"
+date: 2019-11-30
+---

 <!-- ## 32.
 The ranks of royal and governmental authority and the titles that go with those ranks. -->